thycotic/t1-docs/thycotic-one-organizations/users/index.md

    - **Enabled**: Allows you to toggle a user's access without having to reenter the user later.

    - **Active**: Read only.
-WILL NOTE: NOT SURE HOW ACTIVE DIFFERS FROM ENABLED.
+This is a flag that indicates if a user has ever logged on.

    - **Locked Out**: Read only.
 Toggle the setting on the user row on the users table.